 Anchor Your Books with Heavier Decorations

-If you do not have a big book collection, you can create a balance of books and other decor by stacking fewer books in a staggered manner and anchoring them with heavier items.
-This is to physically balance the books and also to balance the design.
-For horizontal stacking, you can apply the rule of thirds by adding figurines or low decorative items on top of your books.
+If you do not have a large book collection, you can create a mixture of books and other decor by stacking fewer books in a staggered manner and anchoring them with heavier items.
+This is both to physically balance the books and also to balance the design.
+For horizontal stacking, you can apply the rule of thirds by adding figurines or low decorative items on top of your reading materials.

 Put Artwork and Other Ornaments Along with Your Books

-Bigger bookcases give you the luxury to add bigger decorative pieces like framed artwork and decorative baskets that can double up as containers.
+Bigger bookcases give you the luxury of adding bigger decorative pieces like framed artwork and decorative baskets that can double up as containers.
 You can place these items in strategic places on your shelf to achieve balance.

 Use a Dark Coloured Bookshelf

-To create a bookshelf design that focuses on books, use a dark-colored bookshelf.
+To create a bookshelf design that focuses on books, use a dark-coloured bookshelf.
 A darker piece of furniture makes a smart look and adds depth to your space.
-If you have books with lighter colours, a dark bookshelf provides a bold and notable contrast to your area.
+If you have books with lighter colours, a dark bookshelf can provide a bold and notable contrast to your area.
 When pushed through a monochromatic wall, this bookshelf can create a striking faux-built-in appeal.